African bush elephant: Poaching

 Poachers target foremost elephant bulls for their tusks, which leads to a skewed sex ratio and affects the survival chances of a population.
 Access of poachers to unregulated black markets is facilitated by corruption and periods of civil war in some elephant range countries.
 During the 20th century, the African bush elephant population was decimated.
 Poaching of the elephant has dated back to the years 1970 and 1980, which were considered the largest killings in history.
 The species is placed in harm's way due to the limited conservation areas provided in Africa.
 In most cases, the killings of the African bush elephant have occurred near the outskirts of the protected areas.

 Between 2003 and 2015, the illegal killing of 14,606 African bush elephants was reported by rangers across 29 range countries.
 Chad is a major transit country for smuggling of ivory in West Africa.
 This trend was curtailed by raising penalties for poaching and improving law enforcement.
 Before this in June 2002, a container packed with more than 6.5 t ivory was confiscated in Singapore.
-It contained 42,120 hanko stamps and 532 tusks of African bush elephants that originated in Southern Africa, centered in Zambia and neighboring countries.
+It contained 42,120 hanko stamps and 532 tusks of African bush elephants that originated in Southern Africa, centred in Zambia and neighboring countries.
 Between 2005 and 2006, a total of 23.461 t ivory plus 91 unweighed tusks of African bush elephants were confiscated in 12 major consignments being shipped to Asia.

 When the international ivory trade reopened in 2006, the demand and price for ivory increased in Asia.
 The African bush elephant population in Chad's Zakouma National Park numbered 3,900 individuals in 2005.
 Within five years, more than 3,200 elephants were killed.
 The park did not have sufficient guards to combat poaching, and their weapons were outdated.
-Well-organized networks facilitated smuggling the ivory through Sudan.
+Well-organised networks facilitated smuggling the ivory through Sudan.
 Poaching also increased in Kenya in those years.
 In Samburu National Reserve, 41 bulls were illegally killed between 2008 and 2012, equivalent to 31% of the reserve's elephant population.
 These killings were linked to confiscations of ivory and increased prices for ivory on the local black market.
 About 10,370 tusks were confiscated in Singapore, Hong Kong, Taiwan, Philippines, Thailand, Malaysia, Kenya and Uganda between 2007 and 2013.
 Genetic analysis of tusk samples showed that they originated from African bush elephants killed in Tanzania, Mozambique, Zambia, Kenya, and Uganda.
 Most of the ivory was smuggled through East African countries.

 In addition to elephants being poached, their carcasses may be poisoned by the poachers to avoid detection by vultures, which help rangers detect poaching activity by circling dead animals.
 This poses a threat to those vultures or birds that scavenge the carcasses.
 On 20 June 2019, the carcasses of two tawny eagles and 537 endangered Old World vultures including 468 white-backed vultures, 17 white-headed vultures, 28 hooded vultures, 14 lappet-faced vultures and 10 Cape vultures found dead in northern Botswana were suspected to have died after eating the poisoned carcasses of three elephants.